 The MACS project initially intended to include housing solutions in longer term private rentals or social housing.
 Generally those who are tenancy ready have been unable to afford a tenancy of their own in the private rented sector (even a shared one) and did not have enough points to secure an allocation of social housing.
-The following case study outlines the effectiveness of this model.
+The case study below outlines the effectiveness of this model.

-\Please note the following example contains a case study where personal details have been changed\
+Please note example below contains a case study where personal details have been changed